 Step 7 – Throw Away, Give Away, Sell or Donate

 When deciding what you’d like to get rid of, begin by evaluating the worth of the item.
 Think to yourself, “Can I make any money by selling this?”
 Use sources like Facebook, Craigslist, Amazon or eBay.
 You can also have a good old fashioned garage sale.
 If you find the items just simply aren’t worth the effort to sell, maybe your friends and family could use them.
 You might even want to donate to either a church or the Salvation Army and then use it as a tax write-off.
-Take a look at this comprehensive guide from Lifehacker on how to get rid of unwanted junk.

 Step 8 – Go for Cover Furniture

 If your place is compact, or if you have a room in your home that is a bit tight but nevertheless a very useful space, choose plastic containers that have drawers.
 It offers space and at the same time saves space, but most importantly it keeps the room from being filled with clutter.
 Or maybe you might choose a closet with a sliding door concept rather than open shelves, this keeps the room neat and clutter free.